Open Accessibility Menu

 • Teaching and Learning Certificate Program (Elective)

 We want to promote your wellbeing as well.
-Residents will staff every third weekend, three of the six major holidays (the other three major holidays are given as paid time off), and one three-week rotation.
+Residents will staff every third weekend, three of the six major holidays (the other three major holidays are given as paid time off), and three weeks of staffing Monday through Friday.
 Residents will staff day shifts.

 No evening shifts, overnight shifts, or on-call required!